MongoDB Tutorial

 { field: { $not: { <expression> } } }

 The $not operator is a logical query operator that performs a logical NOT operation on a specified <expression> and selects documents that do not match the <expression>.
-This includes documents that do not contain the field.
+This includes the documents that do not contain the field.

 MongoDB $not operator examples